ivan-noel/ivan-noel/README.md

 ## Short explanation about Me

-Only intrested on making and designing Front End,
+Only intrested on making and designing Front End.
+And a big Mizuki Akiyama fan

 ---